 Segregation in the schools had a long history in California, a system initially created through de facto practices.
-As towns gained ethnic Mexican inhabitants, Anglos typically called for separate public schools "on the theory that the Mexican is a menace to the health and morals of the rest of the community."692 Large school districts, such as Los Angeles, achieved segregation by manipulating attendance zones to ensure Mexican and white children attended separate schools.
+As towns gained ethnic Mexican inhabitants, Anglos typically called for separate public schools "on the theory that the Mexican is a menace to the health and morals of the rest of the community."
+Large school districts, such as Los Angeles, achieved segregation by manipulating attendance zones to ensure Mexican and white children attended separate schools.
 The results were striking.
-By 1928, 64 schools in eight California counties had enrollments between 90 to 100 percent Mexican American.693 One historian noted that ethnic Mexicans were "by far the most segregated group in California public education by the end of the 1920s."
-In 1935, the state legalized these practices when it classified Mexicans, identified as part Indian, as eligible for legal segregation in the state education code.694 In addition to separating ethnic Mexican from
+By 1928, 64 schools in eight California counties had enrollments between 90 to 100 percent Mexican American.
+One historian noted that ethnic Mexicans were "by far the most segregated group in California public education by the end of the 1920s."
+In 1935, the state legalized these practices when it classified Mexicans, identified as part Indian, as eligible for legal segregation in the state education code.
+Haddition to separating ethnic Mexican from Anglo children, the public schools devised curricula that negated Mexican culture and contributions.
+The public schools embraced Americanization, requiring students to learn English and American cultural values.
+Students who spoke Spanish at school were often punished.
+As Albert Camarillo writes, "these programs did not reckon with undesirable effects: cultural clashes between what was taught at school and what was learned at home,